28msec/zorba/doc/book/xml_json.md

 G. {} is for empty objects.
 Use {;} for empty blocks.

-\section how_to_specify How to specify which syntax your query is using
+## How to specify which syntax your query is using

 In order to pick a parser, you can add a version declaration on top of your module:

-\code
+``xquery
 xquery version "3.0";
-\endcode
+``

 will pick the XQuery parser.

-\code
+``xquery
 jsoniq version "1.0";
-\endcode
+``

-will pick the <a href="http://www.jsoniq.org/">JSONiq</a> parser.
+will pick the JSONiq parser.

 In the absence of any version declaration, the XQuery parser is taken by default.

-\section interlanguage Interlanguage Module Imports
+## Interlanguage Module Imports

 It is possible for a module written in XQuery syntax (xquery version declaration or no version declaration), to import another module written in <a href="http://www.jsoniq.org/">JSONiq</a> syntax (jsoniq version declaration), and vice-versa.

-\section legacy_jsoniq Legacy JSONiq queries can still be parsed with the XQuery parser.
+## JSONiq queries can still be parsed with the XQuery parser.

-If you wrote <a href="http://www.jsoniq.org/">JSONiq</a> queries with a preceding version of Zorba, they should work with the XQuery parser.
+If you wrote JSONiq queries with a preceding version of Zorba, they should work with the XQuery parser.
 Since it is the default, you do not need to add any version declaration.
 In order to restore full W3C conformance though, true/false/null literals are deprecated in the XQuery parser.
 While they will still work in Zorba 2.9, a warning will be issued.
 They will be obsolete in Zorba 3.0 and considered XPath name tests again.
-Of course, the <a href="http://www.jsoniq.org/">JSONiq</a> syntax still fully supports these literals.
+Of course, the JSONiq syntax still fully supports these literals.

-*/